PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Related Work

 \section{Related Work}

-In the following, we group related literature into three sub-sections: (i) navigation with obstacle avoidance in cluttered environments with an emphasis on optimization-based formulations, (ii) perception-aware navigation under sensing and estimation limits, and (iii) algorithms for solving model predictive control (MPC) problems in real time, with a focus on sampling-based MPC. \\

-\textbf{Obstacle Avoidance in Cluttered Environments.} In classical software architectures, a high-level planner is responsible for more complex objectives and generates a safe path or trajectory, which is then passed to a fast lower-level controller~\cite{hehn2015realtime}.
-Often, planners operate in a discrete or low-dimensional control/state space, for example, using graph search~\cite{cieslewski2017rapid,naazare2019application,liu2024integrated} or rapidly exploring random trees~\cite{achtelik2013path}.
-However, with a reduced state or control space, trajectories may be suboptimal, and the hierarchical decomposition introduces an interaction between the controller and the planner.
+\textbf{Obstacle Avoidance in Cluttered Environments.} In classical sense-think-act architectures, a high-level planner is responsible for more complex objectives and generates a safe trajectory, which is then passed to a fast lower-level controller~\cite{mellinger2011,hehn2015realtime}.
+Often, planners operate in a discrete or low-dimensional control/state space, for example, using graph search~\cite{cieslewski2017rapid,naazare2019application,liu2024integrated} or rapidly exploring random trees~\cite{achtelik2013path}. \reb[R5.3]{However, with a reduced state or control space, trajectories are suboptimal and conservative, and the hierarchical decomposition introduces an interaction between the controller and the planner.
+In particular, the novel perception-awareness requires a cost associated with orientation that cannot be accounted for in classical higher-level planners, such as those in \cite{mellinger2011,hehn2015realtime}.}

 Optimization-based approaches often simultaneously plan safe trajectories and control the actuators.
-However, optimization-based motion planning in the presence of obstacles is challenging due to the induced nonconvexity and nonsmoothness~\cite{zhou2021raptor,yu2022cpa,marcucci2023motion,gao2024realtime,reiter2024progressive}.
-A recent approach~\cite{marcucci2023motion} and, similarly~\cite{yu2022cpa}, exploit graphs of convex sets to cast collision-free planning as a tight convex program, scaling to high-dimensional environments~\cite{marcucci2023motion}.
+However, optimization-based motion planning in the presence of obstacles is challenging due to the induced nonconvexity and nonsmoothness~\cite{zhou2021raptor,yu2022cpa,marcucci2023motion,gao2024realtime,reiter2024progressive, EGO-Planner}.
 The authors in~\cite{yu2022cpa,gao2024realtime,reiter2024progressive} propose efficient algorithms for ellipsoidal or cubic obstacles, and \cite{recalde2022system} shows a real-world implementation for \acp{UAV}.
-However, such derivative-based formulations typically rely on smooth functions, which can be difficult to obtain directly from raw depth observations in complex, highly non-smooth environments.
+However, such derivative-based formulations typically rely on smooth functions, which can be difficult to obtain directly from raw depth observations in complex, highly non-smooth environments. \reb[R5.4]{To circumvent this, \cite{yadav2023receding_horizon} generates a number of candidate reference trajectories, and assigns cost based on collision and proximity to the goal.
+However, the optimization that generates the candidates does not consider actuation limits, which requires additional checks and potentially multiple iterations of relaxation and re-optimization.}

 Beyond optimization-based approaches, learned depth-camera-based policies have shown sufficient navigation performance when trained end-to-end from visual inputs.
 The authors in~\cite{loquercio2021learning} demonstrated high-speed flight in real-world environments using policies trained in simulation.
 More recently, vision transformer-based policies have been explored for end-to-end quadrotor obstacle avoidance using onboard computation~\cite{bhattacharya2025vision}.
 While such approaches improve the closed-loop cost disregarding collisions, they often lack the safety-relevant explicit constraint handling and adaptability to new environments provided by optimization-based methods.